 Powis did not participate in the Second War of Wales Independence from 1282-1283.
 It passed on the heirs of Gruffudd ap Gwenwynwyn, and was in their possession until the male line ended in 1309.
 It then went through marriage to Sir John Charlton, which caused the attack of one of the descendants of Gwenwynwyn, Gruffudd Fychan.
 Attempts to take over the castle failed, but to strengthen the castle’s defense, a new two-tower gatehouse was added.

 The castle served as the main residence of the rulers of Powis until 1421.
-Then the estate was divided between two daughters, and through their marriages, it passed on to their husbands.
+Then, after their male line expired, the estate was divided between two daughters, and through their marriages, it passed on to their husbands.
 Due to the lack of one owner, the castle fell into neglect.
 The situation changed only in the thirties of the sixteenth century, when Sir Edward Gray, Lord of Powis became the sole owner of the castle.
 He began a major rebuilding program, transforming Powis into an impressive residence.
 Despite extensive reconstruction, in 1578, the Gray family leased the castle to Sir Edward Herbert, the second son of Earl of Pembroke and Anne Parr, sister of the sixth wife of Henry VIII.
 In 1629, the title of Lord of Powis was given to his son and heir, William Herbert.
 He supported the royalists during the struggle with Parliament and although the castle did not participate in military operations, William eventually lost his possessions and was imprisoned.
 He died in 1656, but his son, Percy Herbert, was allowed to inherit property in the same year.

 After the restoration of the monarchy, the Percy family lived in abundance, and the castle underwent further transformations.
 William Herbert, son of Percy, became Earl of Powis in 1674 and then marquis in 1687.
 A year later, as a result of a Glorious Revolution, the king had to go into exile, William went with him.
 His son returned to regain his possessions only in 1703.
 The castle remained in the hands of the Herberts until the family expired in 1801, when it switched to Edward Clive.
 His heirs kept the castle until 1952, when it was handed over to the British National Trust, which deals with the protection of monuments.